-What You Need to Know About Prorated Interest on an Assumed Mortgage
+What to Know About Prorated Interest on an Assumed Mortgage

 Real estate investors, if it's financially beneficial, can assume an existing mortgage from the seller when acquiring an investment property.
 When this is done, there is a proration required for the assumed mortgage interest.